Bedrooms 3, Sleeps 8

 Gite guests are also welcome to use the main garden areas around the Presbytere where there are other seating areas including two covered verandas, benches and hammocks.
 The gardens have pathways and quiet corners in full sun or shade.
 We have many garden birds, butterflies and bees as well a small pond with goldfish.

-If you are feeling more energetic, there is boule and swingball before relaxing in the hot tub and sauna!
+If you are feeling more energetic, there is boule and swingball before relaxing in the hot tub or sauna!

 We are situated at the centre of our small village, there is ample secure parking to the front of the house.